 - An entire leg and foot - 4.5 FTUs.

 - The entire front of chest and abdomen - 3.5 FTUs.

 - The entire back including buttocks - 5 FTUs.

-Using topical steroids and emollients together
+Using topical steroids and moisturisers (emollients) together

 Are there any side-effects from topical steroids?

-Short courses of topical steroids (less than four weeks) are usually safe and usually cause no problems.
+Short courses of topical steroids (fewer than four weeks) are usually safe and usually cause no problems.
 Problems may develop if topical steroids are used for long periods, or if short courses of stronger steroids are repeated often.
 The main concern is if strong steroids are used on a long-term basis.
 Side-effects from mild topical steroids are uncommon.